Metric Criticality Identification for Cloud Microservices

 \section{System Architecture}

 In this section, we provide a high-level overview of the system architecture of KIMetrix, illustrated in Figure \ref{fig:system_architecture}.
-For any microservice based application, KIMetrix relies on time series metrics, execution traces and the application topology.
+KIMetrix fits within any Full Stack Observability Framework exposing views of the Informative Metric Subset to aid SREs.
+For any microservice based application, KIMetrix relies on time series metrics, execution traces and the application topology that is obtained from the deployed Observability Stack Instrumentation layer.
 KIMetrix then utilizes the metrics coupled with the traces and the topology to compute the approximate minimal set of metrics.
-While the primary role of KIMetrix is to aid SREs with a critical set of metrics on which to define alerting conditions, KIMetrix is quite general in nature and renders itself to a multitude of other scenarios as well.
-For example, the minimal set of metrics can be used by other auto-scaling policies to trigger auto-scaling decisions pivoted on this set of metrics.
-Additionally, since KIMetrix removes a set of redundant metrics, it substantially reduces the burden of which metrics should be captured in storage in the long term for accounting purposes.
-This substantially aids Volume Management reducing storage footprint.
-To cope with variable workloads, KIMetrix can be executed at regular intervals to ensure the minimal subset remains up-to-date and reflective of current system behavior.
+KIMetrix then exposes the informative metric subset to the SREs via the Observability Stack View endpoints.
+These subsets can then aid the SRE in different tasks such as monitoring, auto-scaling triggers to ensure SLA requirements.
+KIMetrix is inherently offline, in essence, necessary to execute only when the distribution of the workload changes to cope with variable workloads, KIMetrix can be executed at intervals to ensure the minimal subset remains up-to-date and reflective of current system behavior.